junguler/how_to_m3u/README.md

 finally use awk to remove items that are only 4 character or less in length, now our new file names have `AAA-` at the beginning

-now lets convert this text files to m3u format by adding `#EXTM3U` to their first line
+now lets convert these text files to m3u format by adding `#EXTM3U` to their first line

 ```
 for i in AAA-*.txt ; do sed '1s/^/#EXTM3U\n/' $i > $i.m3u ; done